johnstorey/blog/source/_posts/2014-07-31-drupal-7-services-7-dot-x-3-dot-7.markdown

 This part is simple.
 POST to the /user/login resource on your endpoint.

 1. No Drupal specific headers.
-2. POST body should accept application/json, but I always need to set it to application/x-www-urlencoded.
+2. The POST should work with a header of Content-Type =  application/json, but I always need to set it to application/x-www-urlencoded.
 I have no idea why.
 3. In the requestbody set the values for username and password.
 4. You will get back a login response with session_name, sessid, and token parameters.
 5. In all subsequent calls set the following headers